Journey of a Lifetime 2018 - 28 Days

 Day 24 - Guilin to YangshuoMeals: Breakfast

 Guilin is said to be "the best scenery under heaven" for its unique limestone karsts creating the picturesque of the location.
 This city of surreal beauty is prevalent of aromatic Osmanthus trees and is famous for its hills along the Li River.
 You will embark on a memorable 3.5-hour Li River Cruise passing through the scenic landscape of Yangshuo.
 As the whimsical cruise docks, take a glimpse of the lush agriculture that surrounds you.
 The remainder of the day is free to explore on your own.
 If you are willing and ready, you will find yourself immersed in a market full of vendors anxiously waiting for you from all directions.
 Test you bargaining skills and have fun!
 There is also the option to rent a bicycle or a tuk-tuk to go around the countryside and get an up close and personal look at the hills of Yangshuo and the life of the Chinese residing in this city.
-Before you return back to Guilin for dinner, you will take a brief tour of the famous Guilin Tea Research Institute.
-It was once the royal tea garden for the Ming Dynasty known for its high quality and health benefits.
-You will witness a demonstration of traditional tea manufacturing techniques done by hand.
+Tonight, you will return back to Guilin.

 Day 25 - Guilin to ShanghaiMeals: Breakfast